-- ☐ 1) Using a modeling knife, carefully cut off the rear portion of one of the 3 nylon tubes leaving 1/2" protruding from the rear of the stopper.
-This will be the fuel pick up tube. - ☐ 2) Using a modeling knife, cut one length of silicon fuel line.
-Connect one end of the line to the weighted fuel pick up and the other end to the nylon pick up tube.(The silicon tube is not included). - \square 3) Carefully bend the second nylon tube up at a 45 $^{\circ}$ angle.
+☐ 1) Using a modeling knife, carefully cut off the rear portion of one of the 3 nylon tubes leaving 1/2" protruding from the rear of the stopper.
+This will be the fuel pick up tube.

+- ☐ 2) Using a modeling knife, cut one length of silicon fuel line.
+Connect one end of the line to the weighted fuel pick up and the other end to the nylon pick up tube. - \square 3) Carefully bend the second nylon tube up at a 45 $^{\circ}$ angle.
 This tube is the vent tube.